Shopify Review 2019 – Nutshell

 You could look for the themes based on the industry that you’re in or sort by price, most popular or most recent.

-Anyway, you could pick a few free Shopify themes for your store without publishing them as you may want to see a comparison on what your store looks like.
-Once you’ve decided which theme suits your online business best, then you could just click on ‘Publish This Theme’.
+Anyway, you could pick a few free Shopify themes for your store and publish them as you may want to see a comparison on what your store looks like.

 Good design : I like the fact that you could see the theme that you’ve chosen along with the mobile version of it.